 - The Senate’s budget takes a small but positive step in the right direction to expand the Ohio Housing Trust Fund;

 - However, the Housing Trust Fund fee has not increased in 16 years and revenue has dropped by 40 percent;

 - Homelessness in Ohio increased 20% to over 70,000 people, and nearly one-third of them are children;

 - In 5 years the number of homeless babies in Ohio increased 53% to nearly 3,000 infants under age 1;

 - Dividing the additional $1.5 million among hundreds of local agencies won’t have a meaningful impact on rising homelessness and the growing affordable housing shortage;

 - Please support a more robust fee increase in the conference committee process to generate additional resources for the Ohio Housing Trust Fund.

-Advocacy Director Gina Wilt and Ohio CDC Association Executive Director Nate Coffman told senators that the Ohio Housing Trust Fund hasn’t seen an increase since 2003, when the fee was created.
+Advocacy Director Gina Wilt and Ohio CDC Association Executive Director Nate Coffman recently testified in support of the fee adjustment, noting that the Ohio Housing Trust Fund revenue has decreased 40% while homelessness has increased.